 Accuracy of Early Pregnancy Tests

 Early pregnancy tests help confirm pregnancy, but their accuracy depends on several factors, including the sensitivity of the test.
-Following is the sensitivity of different pregnancy tests:
+Following is the sensitivity of different pregnancy tests:- Blood tests are highly sensitive and can detect hCG earlier than urine tests.

 - Home pregnancy tests vary in sensitivity; some can detect pregnancy as early as 7-10 days after implantation.